 Get to Know Our Diverse Faculty

-Nurses are team players, so in the program, you’ll have the opportunity to practice with registered nursing practitioners and other healthcare professionals.
+Nurses are team players, so in the program, you’ll have the opportunity to practice with other healthcare professionals.
 The BSN degree program takes advantage of the latest technologies in patient care to prepare you for the job.
-When you begin your program, you’ll receive an iPad Air that is pre-loaded with a widely-used nursing app, much like what you will use as a nurse in the field.
-The tablet is also loaded with all the textbooks and other study materials you’ll need to complete the program.
+When you begin your program, you’ll receive an iPad Air pre-loaded with a widely-used nursing app, much like what you will use as a nurse in the field.
+The iPad Air is loaded with all the textbooks and other study materials you’ll need to complete the program, much of which can go with you as you transition into a professional role.

 So that you fully understand the concepts and skills taught throughout your program, rather than extensive memorization, you’ll learn to think critically and use clinical reasoning on the job.
-As a nurse practitioner, you’ll also learn to collaborate with professionals in other nursing careers and healthcare providers to ensure the best possible outcomes for your patients.
+As a nurse, you’ll also learn to collaborate with professionals in other nursing careers and healthcare providers to ensure the best possible patient outcomes.

 Student Learning Outcomes